roberto-ceraolo/starter-portfolio-theme/content/project/trains/index.md

 ---
-title: Robust journey planner
+title: Robust journey planner with Spark and Hadoop
-summary: Together with a team of colleagues, leveraged big data from SBB, the Swiss national railway company, and built a robust journey planner for the city of Zurich, using Spark and Hadoop.
+summary: Leveraging big data from SBB, the Swiss national railway company, built a robust journey planner for the city of Zurich, using Spark and Hadoop.
 The results obtained were the same as Google Maps’, but we included additional features.
-Learned to proficiently engineer data, and use Big Data languages.
 tags:
   - spark
 date: 2022-01-06